alexanderbrenning/wiml/README.md

 ### My Personal Wishlist

-1. Write a package vignette.
+1. Write a package vignette. - DONE (12 Apr 2021)

 2. Look into [DALEX](https://github.com/ModelOriented/DALEX) and `modelStudio` connectivity in more detail.
 Changes to DALEX may be necessary to support `warped_model` objects and recognize "the model inside".
+First attempts were successful and look promising.

 3. Create a more general framework for structuring feature space than through `strucpca_wrapper`.
 E.g. `c()` multiple wrappers to create a structured wrapper.
 Does `c()` have methods?
 Then write a `c()` method that creates a `structured_wrapper` object, doing some validity checks.